Wireless microphones are prone to interference, noise, drop-outs, and many other RF problems.

 2. Noise Floor and Interference

 An RF system—like a wireless microphone—needs a sufficient signal-to-noise ratio (AKA - carrier-to-noise ratio) to stay above this ever-present ambient noise “floor.”
 Maintaining high signal-to-noise ratio for your wireless mics is aided by isolating the signal and directing it to only where it is needed.
 In general, the closer the wireless receivers (or remote antennas) are to the wireless mics, the better.
-This provides the transmitter and receiver a shorter distance and stronger signal, which presents a higher signal over the noise floor at the receiver.
+This provides the transmitter and receiver a shorter distance and stronger signal, which presents a higher signal over the noise floor, which usually doesn't change, at the receiver .

 We would hope that the ambient noise floor at our venue is about -80dB or lower but with some planning and the use of best practices, noise floors of -70dB and higher are usually workable.
 Here's how to measure the noise floor and interference at your location with an RF spectrum analyzer- a must have in today's increasingly crowded RF environment.

 "Paddle" or "shark fin" antennas may have difficulty keeping up in the presence of these higher noise floor scenarios so selecting a local field antenna like the Spotlight antenna can isolate reception and decrease the amount of noise entering the signal chain, significantly opening up even the most crowded RF environments to accommodate your system.
 Additionally, adding the appropriate Band Pass Filter can typically reduce your noise floor by 6 to 15 dB.
+The use of top quality, 100% shielded coax cables can reduce the ingress of stray RF into your system as well.
 Using these specialized antennas and signal management techniques can be the difference between success and failure:

 Managing noise with the Spotlight Antenna and RF Bandpass Filters